 Payments for participant memberships, dues and subscriptions are not allowed unless it is a specific requirement of a training program, or necessary and reasonable as a condition of employment.

 Entertainment costs, including tips.
-Costs of entertainment, including amusement, diversion, and social activities and any associated costs (such as tickets to shows or sports events, meals, lodging, rentals, transportation, and gratuities) are unallowable, except where specific costs that might be otherwise considered entertainment have a programmatic purpose and are authorized either in the approved budget for the federal award or with prior written approval of the federal awarding agency.
-(2 CFR § 200.438), 2 CFR 215 & 2 CFR 230)
+(2 CFR § 200.438)

 Any other item that is not required for the individual to successfully complete their training and employment goals.